zhengjunyao-work/arc24/docs/modeling/Iteration_28_optimal_train_duration_and_capacity.md

 ### Does LoRA achieve better generalization?

+These experiments are for 40k steps, batch size 16.

 | experiment       | accuracy | pass_32 | vote_2 | vote_1 |
 |------------------|----------|---------|--------|--------|
 | full fine-tuning | 12.25%   | 31.13%  | 22.85% | 18.69% |